From happy customers

 Holistic experience

-Explore the settings described in Anne Frank's diary in the surrounding neighbourhood, including Anne’s school and the local library, enhancing your understanding of her life experiences.
+Explore the settings described in Anne Frank's diary in the surrounding neighbourhood, including Anne’s school and the local library, enhancing your understanding of her life.

 Learn about the Dutch resistance